 Whilst Traveler-like Speed Metal dominates many of the tracks, Ironflame also truly masters the mid-tempo Heavy Metal piece.
 Blood Red Cross with its mighty beat truly got on my good side.
 But its guitar solo – albeit short – just blew me away.

 Now, by the time On Ashen Wings arrives on stage, things calm down a little.
 Somehow the abundant oomph lost itself somewhere, it seems.
 And not quite unexpectedly so.
 After the first four red-hot screamers, I kind of wondered if the band would be able to keep it up.
 And truly so, things got a tad less blood red on what was formerly called the B-Side.
 Even if most of the glory bubbles back for the last three tracks or so.
 With Night Queen putting a pretty decent stopper on this bottle of wonders.

 And contrite RMR has to admit it finally.
 The crew over here was ignorant of Ironflame until now4).
 In that sense, I’m glad that Blood Red Victory crossed our hawse in that enigmatic and truly energetic fashion.
 Andrew D’Cagna‘s brand of Heavy Metal constantly croons5) that siren song that this genre excels at.
-And it harkens back to a time where metal was hot, young, and easy.
+And it harkens back to a time when metal was hot, young, and easy.
 A modern-day homage to the long-gone times of NWoBHM6).
 Even if this band hails from the rust-colored realms of the Ohio Valley of 2020.